jojimw/html-to-pdf-async/README.md

 # html-to-pdf-async
-Convert HTML file to pdf using puppeteer
+Nodejs server to convert HTML file to PDF using PhantomJS